Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: The New PBT Algorithm

-In practice, we interleave the backtracking with authorisation tests.
+In practice (the source code of our implementation of PBT is publicly available, see~\shortcite{SourceCodes}), we interleave the backtracking with authorisation tests.
 The real PBT uses an improved branch pruning that takes into account both constraints and authorisation.
-In particular, for every node of the search tree the algorithm attempts to find a feasible assignment of users and, if such an assignment does not exist, then that branch of the search tree is pruned.
+In particular, for every node of the search tree the algorithm verifies if the pattern is authorised, and if not, then that branch of the search tree is pruned.

+The calling procedure for the PBT algorithm is shown in Algorithm~\ref{alg:start}, which in turn calls the recursive search function in Algorithm~\ref{alg:recursion}.
+The recursive function tries all possible extensions $\pattern'$ of the current pattern $\pattern$ with step $s \notin S(\pattern)$.
+The step $s$ is selected heuristically (line~\ref{line:select-s}) using the empirically-tuned function $\rho(s, \pattern)$, which indicates the importance of step $s$ in narrowing down the search space.
+The implementation of $\rho(s, \pattern)$ depends on the specific types of constraints involved in the instance and should reflect the intuition regarding the structure of the problem.
+See function (\ref{eq:rho}) in Section~\ref{sec:branching-heuristic} for a particular implementation of $\rho(s, \pattern)$ for the types of constraints we used in our computational study.

 \SetKwInOut{Input}{input} \SetKwInOut{Output}{output}